-3.9.11 NUOPC_IsAtTime - Check if a Field is at the given Time logical :: NUOPC_IsAtTimeField
+3.9.12 NUOPC\IsAtTime - Check if a Field is at the given Time logical :: NUOPC\IsAtTimeField

-! call using generic interface: NUOPC_IsAtTime function NUOPC_IsAtTimeField(field, time, rc)
+!
+Private name; call using NUOPC\IsAtTime() function NUOPC\IsAtTimeField(field, time, rc)

-type(ESMF_Field), intent(in) : : field
+type(ESMF\Field), intent(in) :: field

-type(ESMF_Time), intent(in) : : time
+type(ESMF\Time), intent(in) :: time

-integer, intent(out), optional 1: : rc
+integer, intent(out), optional :: rc

 Returns .true. if field has a timestamp attribute that matches time.
 Otherwise returns .false..
-The arguments are:
+On PETs with only a proxy instance of the field, .true. is returned regardless of the actual timestamp attribute.